-WSS I/O address Sets the Windows Sound System I/O address.
-530h AdLib I/O address Sets the AdLib synthesizer I/O address.
-388h Interrupt Sets the interrupt.
+Interrupt Sets the interrupt.
 IRQ5 1st DMA channel Sets the DMA channel for playback.
 DMA1 2nd DMA channel Sets the DMA channel for recording.
 DMA0

-Default Security Menu
+Security Menu Default

 User Password Is Shows if a user password is set.
-You must set an administrator password before you can set a user password.
 Clear Administrator Password Is Shows if an administrator password is set.
 Clear Set User Password Press ENTER to set, change, or clear user password.
 Password length can be no longer than 8 characters, 0-9, A-Z. Set Administrator Password Press ENTER to set, change, or clear administrator password.
 This password protects BIOS Setup settings.
-Password Required To Boot Sets whether a user password is required when the computer boots.
+Boot Sets whether a user password is required when the computer boots.
 Enabled Resume Sets whether a user password is required when resuming from a suspended state.
 Enabled Undock Sets whether a user password is required when undocking the OmniBook.
-Disabled Hard Disk Drive Lock Encodes the current user password (or administrator password if that is the only password set), on the hard disk drive.
+Disabled Internal Hard Disk Drive Lock Encodes the current user password (or administrator password if that is the only password set), on the primary hard disk drive.
 Disabled Floppy Boot Sets whether the floppy drive is a boot device.
+Enabled

-Enabled Resume and Undock options s are available only if Boot option is enabled.
+\ Resume, Undock, and Internal Hard Disk Drive Lock options are available only if Boot option is enabled.